-During the three and nine months ended January 31, 2019, we recognized share-based payments of \$1.3 million and \$2.6 million, respectively (2018 - \$0.1 million and \$0.2 million, respectively).
-The large increase in the current period relates to the large amount of restricted stock units granted in the current period (whereas in the prior period there were no units granted).
+During the three months ended July 31, 2019, we recognized share-based payments of \$0.7 million (2018 - \$0.1 million).
+The large increase in the current period relates to restricted stock units granted in the current period (whereas in the prior period no units were granted).
 The expense recognized in a given period reflects the fair value of past and newly-granted stock options outstanding during the period, and is impacted by factors such as vesting and fluctuations in share price.
 Share-based payments are a non-cash expense which does not impact operating cash flows.

-During the nine months ended January 31, 2019, we did not grant any stock options (2018 - Nil), and we granted 1,883,600 restricted stock units (2018 - Nil).
+During the three months ended July 31, 2019, we did not grant any stock options (2018 - Nil), and we granted 334,400 restricted stock units (2018 - Nil).